-Except in the case of expedited procedures, and a U.S. Center for SafeSport complaint as detailed below, a complaint filed by an individual shall be accompanied with a \$250 filing fee.
+Except in the case of expedited procedures, and a UUSCSS complaint as detailed below, a complaint filed by an individual shall be accompanied with a \$250 filing fee.
 A complaint filed by an organization shall be accompanied with a \$500.00 filing fee, except that USAA is not required to pay a filing fee.
 The complainant may request that the filing fee be reduced or waived for reasons of significant financial hardship.
 If such request is made, the Board of Justice shall determine whether to reduce or waive the filing fee.
 If the complaint is upheld by the Board of Justice, the fee will be returned.
-Notwithstanding the foregoing, complaints filed by one member against another member alleging a U.S. Center for SafeSport violation may be made without incurring a filing fee of any kind.
+Notwithstanding the foregoing, complaints filed by one member against another member alleging a UUSCSS violation may be made without incurring a filing fee of any kind.